 Prerequisite – Introduction of MS SQL Server

-select select_list from table1 left join table2 on join_predicate (OR) select * from table1 right join table2
+select select_list from table1 full join table2 on join _predicate (OR) select * from table1 full join table2

-select select_list from table1 right join table2 on join_predicate (OR) select * from table1 right join table2
+select select_list from table1 inner join table2 on join_predicate (OR) select * from table1 inner join table2

-Left join is applied to the tables Course and Student and the table below is the result set.
+Full join is applied to the tables Student and Marks and the table below is the result set.

-Right join is applied to the tables Course and Student and the table below is the result set.
+Inner join is applied to the tables Student and Marks and the table below is the result set.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.